 Upstream Services Contracts

 TGS entered into an agreement with Pérez Companc to provide compression and treatment services with respect to natural gas produced from the Río Neuquén gas field.
 To render such services, TGS acquired from Pérez Companc the compression and treatment plant located at Rio Nequén, with a maximum capacity of 2.4 MMcmd.
-TGS paid US$35 million for the plant and will charge Pérez Companc a monthly fixed fee in US dollars for the services rendered.
+TGS paid US$35 million for the plant and will charge Pérez Companc a monthly fixed fee in US Dollars for the services rendered.
 Annual revenues during the first five years are expected to be approximately US$10 million.
 TGS began operating the plant on January 5, 1999.

 Owners’ Agreement and Shareholders’ Agreement